 These articles are written with diverse types of audiences in mind, including ordinary high school students, laymen, students learning high school physics, students learning calculus, mathematically oriented high school students, science and engineering students, and physics majors.
 However, I tried to write these articles as self-contained as possible so that those articles targeted for higher level readers can be understood if lower level readers read their prerequisites.
 Also, I have tried to present these articles in a suggested order of reading.
 Nevertheless, you may want to skip some articles and jump ahead to more interesting ones, unless the articles you skip are prerequisites to those.
-Also, if you are a high level reader, you may not want to read the articles that examine topics with which you are already familiar.
+Of course, if you are a high level reader, you may not want to read the articles that examine topics with which you are already familiar.
 In any case, prerequisites are stated in the comments for the grouped articles, and you can check out the flowchart of these articles here.

 One of the biggest goals of these articles is that you understand the loop quantum gravity research that I have done with Brian Kong.
 As quantum mechanics and general relativity are prerequisites to loop quantum gravity, the next biggest goal of these articles is that you understand these two grand subjects.
 (Even though I present articles on quantum mechanics and general relativity to help you understand loop quantum gravity, I don¡¯t confine myself to the strictly necessary prerequisites, as some topics are interesting on their own.)
 Besides these two subjects, loop quantum gravity is intricately related to thermodynamics and statistical mechanics, which I also present in these articles.
 Besides giving an opportunity to understand cutting-edge research, reading my articles will give you sufficient preparation to learn more advanced material on your own by reading standard quantum mechanics textbooks, general relativity textbooks, and statistical mechanics textbooks.